kaihendry/dabase.com/content/blog/kids-authenticate-to-microsoft.md

 ---
 title: Kids Authenticate to Microsoft
 date: 2021-09-18T17:24:16+08:00
-description: LAN gaming is corrupt
+description: LAN gaming is corrupt on Minecraft
 ---

 LAN gaming with my kids upon Minecraft has been like a death by a thousand